ververica/flink-training-troubleshooting/README.md

 ### Locally

-Just run the main-method of `TroubledStreamingJob`.
-When using IntelliJ IDEA, make sure to check `include dependencies with "Provided" scope` in the "Run Configuration".
-To access the Flink UI, replace the existing `ExecutionEnvironment` by `StreamExecutionEnvironment.createLocalEnvironmentWithWebUi(new Configuration())`.
-You might also want to use `DataStream#print()` instead of the `DiscardingSink` for local debugging.
+Just run the single test `TroubledStreamingJobRunner` which will call main with a local configuration and automatically pulls in dependencies with "Provided" scope.

 ### dA Platform